CosmWasm/docs-deprecated/docs/05-actor-model/02-actors-in-blockchain.md

   address: wasm1um59mldkdj8ayl5gknp9pnrdlw33v40sh5l4nx
   pubkey: '{"@type":"/cosmos.crypto.secp256k1.PubKey","key":"A5bBdhYS/4qouAfLUH9h9+ndRJKvK0co31w4lS4p5cTE"}'
   mnemonic: ""
-t
 ```

-Having an address is very important because it is preretirement to being able
+Having an address is very important because it is requirement to being able
 to call anything.
 When we send a message to a contract it always knows the address
 who sends this message so it can identify it - not to mention, that this sender
 is an address which would play a gas cost.